 Debugging mobile applications puts specific challenges on developers.
-Some of them are correlated with limitations of individual mobile platforms.
+Some of them correlate with the limitations of individual mobile platforms.
 Other with specifications of devices, on which application will be deployed.
-It’s no surprise that developers of mobile applications constantly look for solutions that allow them to take care of QA in the best possible way.
-Due to this demand in recent years some new debugging techniques have appeared.
+It's no surprise that developers of mobile apps continuously look for solutions that allow them to take care of QA in the best possible way.
+Due to this demand in recent years, some new debugging techniques have appeared.
 One of them is reverse debugging.

 How reverse debugging changes the game?

-Could you imagine that all data about the bug could be sent from the client device right to your debugger?
+Could you imagine that the client device sends all the data about the bug right to your debugger?
 All events, values, exceptions, which led to a crash?
-These are the possibilities which the reverse debugging gives you.
-Check this infographic, and this article where we are explain this idea in more depth.
+These are the possibilities that the reverse debugging gives you.
+Check this infographic and this article where we explain this idea in more depth.

 Getting back to the question raised in the title of this article, how to use reverse debugging in your mobile applications?
-There is one simple way to do it.
-You can build your application with RevDeBug.
+There is a straightforward way to do it.
+You can build your app with RevDeBug.
 This Visual Studio extension is a reverse debugging tool, now also available for mobile, Xamarin applications.

 What about performance?